 For Christchurch, the Food Festival is an exciting and fast-growing culinary and business-led event.

-The Festival’s charity – Christchurch Food Festival Education Trust – has gone from strength to strength and focuses on teaching healthy eating in local schools as well as organising the Kids’ Kitchen – a favourite event every year over the Festival Market Weekend.
+The Festival’s charity – Christchurch Food Festival Education Trust – has gone from strength to strength and focuses on teaching healthy eating in local schools.

 All stalls selling alcohol over the Festival weekend will be adopting the Challenge 25 policy.